 Just like health management, your financial management requires you to remain active lifelong.
 Situations keep coming and going, and you need to keep deciding and acting on time and again.

 What is a Financial Plan?

-A Financial Plan is a document containing the analysis of the present financials, taking into account your present circumstances and advise on the list of things that need to be done, reviewed, and considered as you align your finances to achieve your life goals.
+A Financial Plan is a document containing the analysis of the present financials, taking into account your present circumstances, and advice on the list of things that need to be done, reviewed and considered as you align your finances to achieve your life goals.

-A good financial plan takes into account all the what-if scenarios, that one may expect and come up with a possible alternative solution to each and every situation.
+A good financial plan takes into account all the what-if scenarios, that one may expect and comes up with a possible alternative solution to each and every situation.